 Measure Micronuclei.
 Each mussel will have 2 branches from their gills removed and each one will be placed in a drop of 3:1 ethanol acetic acid on a microscope slide.
 The gills will be dissociated with tweezers and the suspension spread across the slide to dry.
 Dried slides will be fixed with methanol and stained with Giemsa solution.
 Stained slides will be examined under a microscope at 1000x magnification to score micronuclei, nuclear buds, bi-nucleated and fragmented-apoptotic cells (Barsiene & Andreikenaite, 2007).

-Conduct TBARS assay.
-TBARS will be measured via fluorescent detection of a MDA-TBA adduct (Cayman Chemical TBARS kit).
-25 mg tissue will be homogenized via sonication over ice in 250 µL RIPA buffer, centrifuged, and the supernatant removed for analysis.
-100 µL samples will be combined with 100 µL SDS and 4 mL color reagent, mixed, and heated at 100 C for 1 hour.
-Reactant products will be cooled on ice, centrifuged, and the supernatant evaluated in triplicate versus a linear standard curve.
-Samples will be excited at 530 nm and emission evaluated at 550 nm.
-Signal will be normalized to total protein.